Chorro/prozzie/docs/cli/CLI.md

 As you can see, the format of key-value pairs are `<key>`=`<value>`

+Please note that the prozzie makes some verifications, and the variables can be modified or rejected.
+The new `key=val` will be printed to check the actual new variable assignment.

 The command `prozzie config set` also accepts two modifiers in the case of compose modules that accept configuration: